Cherreads

 But Ren didn't hesitate.

 He grabbed its shoulders, yanked it toward him, and drove his knee into its chest.
+The sternum shattered beneath the blow.
+The corpse collapsed backward, twitching violently against the ground.
+Ren got to his feet that instant.

-Ren got to his feet instantly.
-He ran until his lungs felt ready to collapse, until each breath came sharp and shallow.
-The rattling wheezes of the corpse faded into nothing behind him.
+He ran until his lungs were about to collapse, until each breath came sharp and shallow.

 Still, he didn't stop.

-The forest stretched endlessly, shifting and suffocating.
-Until suddenly, the trees broke apart.
+The forest stretched beyond, endless and suffocating.

-Then he saw it.
+Then he saw it...

 A structure—ancient and crumbling—half swallowed by the land itself.
 Broken pillars jutted from the earth, twisted by time and decay.
 Fragments of walls still stood, defiant against the forest's encroaching grasp.
 Something he had never seen with his own eyes…A ruin.